CBArgento/FSWD-Library/README.md

 # FSWD-Library

-<h1>ABOUT THE APP</h1>
+<h2>About the App</h2>
-This is a library with videos, notes, and examples for Full Stack Web Dev Library.
+This is a library with videos, notes, and examples for anyone wanting to learn Full Stack Web Development.
+The YouTube videos are from experienced teachers.

 <h2>Home Page</h2>
 <p>The home page contains a list of all the page's topics.</p>